 After a visual object has been located with a WHERE request, a model can send a WHAT request.
 This is essentially the same encoding processes of a visual object from the visicon as in ACT-R's default vision module.
 However, PAAV assumes that the saccade that precedes the encoding has a variable execution time dependent on the saccade's amplitude.
 Prior to a saccade execution, PAAV calculates its duration and landing point.
 Salvucci (2001) described a set of formulas to calculate those variables.
-For calculating the execution duration, we used 20 ms as a base execution time and additional 2 ms for an every degree of angular distance between gaze position and the center of the object to be fixated.
-This is exactly the same method used by Salvucci (2001).
+For calculating the execution duration, we used EMMA's default parameters: 20 ms as a base execution time plus additional 2 ms for an every degree of angular distance covered by a saccade.
 Differently from Salvucci (2001), we have used two Gaussian distributions around the center of the object to calculate saccade's landing position.
-The standard deviation for distribution along X axis is calculated as 0.5 times of the object's linear width.
-In a similar manner, the standard deviation for Y axis is calculated using object's height.
+The standard deviation for distribution along X axis is calculated as s_g times of the object's linear width, where s_g is a gaze noise parameter set to 0.5.
+In a similar manner, the standard deviation for Y axis is calculated using object's linear height.
 Such implementation is in accordance with theory that the saccade's landing position depends on the size of a visual stimulus (Rayner, 1998).

 Upon completion of a saccade, PAAV starts encoding.
-The encoding time takes a fixed 50 ms. It is in line with findings that the sufficient information is encoded in the first 45-75 ms of a fixation for an object identification to occur (van Diepen, DeGraef, & d'Ydewalle, 1995).
+The parameter for encoding time is 50 ms. It is in line with findings that the sufficient information is encoded in the first 45-75 ms of a fixation for an object identification to occur (van Diepen, De Graef, & d'Ydewalle, 1995).
 Except eccentricity, Salvucci (2001) used word frequency to calculate variable encoding time.
 However, we believe this approach is not applicable to PAAV where visual object is defined along multiple dimensions.
 Hence, further study is needed to investigate the object's encoding process in more details sufficient for proper computational modeling.